 The African Company was the first known black theatre troupe.
 In 1816, William Henry Brown (1815-1884), a retired West Indian steamship steward, acquired a house on Thomas Street in lower Manhattan, New York.
-He offered a variety of instrumental and vocal entertainments on Sunday afternoons in his tea garden, attracting a sizeable audience from the five boroughs of New York City.
+He offered a variety of instrumental and vocal entertainments on Sunday afternoons in his tea garden, attracting a sizable audience from the five boroughs of New York City.

 In 1821, Brown moved to Mercer and Bleeker Street into a two-story house with a spacious tea garden.
 He converted the second floor into a 300-seat theatre and renamed the enterprise The African Grove Theatre.
 Opening the season with a performance of Richard III (21 September 1821), the company mounted productions ranging from Shakespeare, to pantomime, to farce.
 Brown followed with Tom and Jerry; or, Life in London; The Poor Soldier; Othello; Don Juan; and Obi, or, Three-Finger’d Jack.